 Located on the southern coast of Malta.
 It’s got its name from the Blue Grotto in Capri, because the area looks like the Italian grotto.

 The more than 30 m high arch and the caves were created by waves and other natural elements.

 Blue Grotto boat service

 The Blue Grotto boat service helps you to discover this beauty.
 The boat service can be found in a small and narrow bay north from the Grotto.
 Ticket price is 8 euros, which offers you a 20-25 minutes boat trip into the fascinating world of the caves.
-Due to weather conditions, service may stop, because the sea can be very rough.
+Due to weather conditions, service may stop because the sea can be very rough.

-Bit more than 10 people can fit into a boat with a local guide.
+A bit more than 10 people can fit into a boat with a local guide.
 Our guide was very helpful, always showed us where to look at inside the caves.
 He drove us into the small caves, the colour of the water is so vivid, sometimes dark blue and sometimes turquoise.